pimutils/mates.rs/README.md

 Run the binary with ``--help`` to list all environment variables that can be used for configuration. ``MATES_INDEX`` and ``MATES_DIR`` must be set.

+Before first usage and after each sync you need to recreate the index with ``mates -i``.

+Features:

 - Configure mutt to use mates:

   ```